 Shoes Like Pottery has won fans for its unique ka-ryu, or vulcanizing process.
 For this process, each shoe is baked inside a kiln, just like pottery, in order to vulcanize the rubber sole.
 This creates a soft, flexible sole like no other shoe.
-The shoes’ fabric is hand-sewn by expert craftsmen and assembled to create the finished product, ensuring no two pairs are exactly the same.
+The brand’s shoes feature fabric hand-sewn and assembled by expert craftsmen, ensuring no two pairs are exactly the same.

 ASICS is a Japanese athletic equipment company.
 They’ll be familiar to many, since their products are distributed globally through their stores and also through third-party resellers.
 Their running shoes are particularly well-received, having been ranked as some of the top-performance footwear on the market.
-The brand’s name is an acronym for the Latin phrase, anima sana in corpore sano, which means: a healthy soul in a healthy body.
+The brand’s name is an acronym for the Latin phrase anima sana in corpore sano, which translates as “a healthy soul in a healthy body.”

 Before ASICS was ASICS, it was Onitsuka Co., named after its founder Kihachiro Onitsuka.
 He started by manufacturing basketball shoes in his hometown of Kobe.
 The company was officially rebranded as ASICS in 1977, but a vintage line of their shoes is still sold under the Onitsuka Tiger name.
 They recreate vintage styles from the best of their 1960s, ’70s, and ’80s hits.
-ASICS/Onitsuka Tiger are one of the oldest shoe companies in Japan, able to trace their lineage back to 1949 with the formation of Onitsuka Co.
+ASICS/Onitsuka Tiger are one of the oldest shoe companies in Japan, with their lineage tracing back to the formation of Onitsuka Co. in 1949.

 RFW Tokyo was started in 1998 by Takashi Kanokogi.
-Kanokogi had studied shoemaking in London.
-Inspired, he started his own brand of shoes under the name Rhythm Footwear.
+After studying shoemaking in London, Kanokogi started his own brand of shoes under the name Rhythm Footwear.
 Their sleek, simple designs and subtle details are loved by both men and women of all age groups.
-RFW Tokyo has only recently started being sold abroad.

 Mizuno is a widely popular sportswear and athletics company.
 Their shoes are sold in shops around the world.
-Mizuno began in 1906, over one hundred years ago in Osaka.
+Mizuno began in 1906, over 100 years ago in Osaka.
 It started as a kind of general store selling Western goods, including sports equipment like baseballs.
 During the following year, they began selling made-to-order athletic wear, and by 1913 they were manufacturing baseballs and gloves.
-It is now one of the largest and most successful sporting and athletic goods stores in the world.
+It is now one of the largest and most successful sporting and athletic goods brands in the world.